-What Are the Possible Sentence Ranges for the Charges an Individual May Face?
+What Are the Possible Sentence Ranges for a Shaken Baby Case in Johnson County, Kansas?

 Interviewer: What is the difference in sentences if the charge is reduced?